NozaHeaven/requirement-analysis/README.md

 - **Facilitates Stakeholder Communication:** Bridges the gap between business teams and technical teams for better alignment.

 By conducting a thorough Requirement Analysis, organizations can minimize risks, save time, and develop software that meets user expectations effectively.
+## Why is Requirement Analysis Important?

+Requirement Analysis is a crucial step in the **Software Development Lifecycle (SDLC)** that ensures the project is built correctly from the start.
+It plays a key role in delivering high-quality software that meets user expectations and business needs.

+### Key Reasons for its Importance:

+1. **Prevents Miscommunication and Reduces Errors**
+   Properly documenting requirements minimizes misunderstandings between stakeholders, developers, and testers, reducing costly rework and project delays.

+2. **Enhances Project Planning and Resource Allocation**
+   A well-defined set of requirements helps project managers allocate re